bet4a/d3wiki/Quantitative-Scales.md

 ## Log Scales

 Log scales are similar to linear scales, except there's a logarithmic transform that is applied to the input domain value before the output range value is computed.
-The mapping to the output range value *y* can be expressed as a function of the input domain value *x*: *y* = *m* log(*x*) + *b*.
+The mapping to the output range value *y* can be expressed as a function of the input domain value *x*: *y* = *m* log(<i>x</i>) + *b*.
 Log scales also support negative values, in which case the input value is multiplied by -1, and the resulting output value is also multiplied by -1.
 However, note that the domain of a log scale should never contain zero, as log(0) is negative infinity.

 <a name="log" href="Quantitative-Scales#wiki-log">#</a> d3.scale.<b>log</b>()